 Web Workshop - a brief history

 Web Workshop is the culmination of years of smart work and relationship building.
 Our growth spans almost 2 decades of constant research, trial and error, learning curves and bloody-minded determination to succeed.
-The enduring optimism and off-the-wall sense of humour that prevails is directly attributed to fantastic clients, loyal colleagues, and an enormous amount of chocolate and good red wine.

 A relationship forged with a marketing company in London saw the business branch out to the United Kingdom providing web design services to a number of businesses in the UK.

 In the late '90s and early 2000s - the days of Excite, LookSmart, Ask, Jeeves, Yahoo, AltaVista - keeping up with search engine algorithms, and maintaining good organic SEO, was as complex then as it is today.
 With the advent of Google in 1998 the business started providing comprehensive SEO services.
 Then followed the dawn of the now indespensible Google Adwords in 2000/2001 bringing with it a new learning curve entirely.
 Today, 20 years on, we still rely heavily on Google Adwords for position in search results, and for qualified, measurable lead generation.